afrind/warp-draft/draft-ietf-moq-transport.md

 If a relay receives a Publisher-Chosen Subscription ID in SUBSCRIBE_OK, it SHOULD assign this ID to downstream subscriptions for the same track.
-Since relays can aggregate tracks from uncoordinated publishers, it is not always possible to reuse the upstream PSID.
+Since subscribers can request tracks from uncoordinated publishers through a single relay session, it is not always possible to reuse the upstream PSID.
 If there is no upstream Publisher-Chosen Subscription ID, or if the upstream PSID is already in use downstream for a different track, the relay SHOULD NOT set a Publisher-Chosen Subscription ID, and use the Subscriber-Chosen Subscription ID instead.